williamrhancock/Pedantic2/docs/WORKFLOW_NODES_GUIDE.md

 This guide covers all node types available in the Visual Agentic Workflow Builder:

 - **Code-Based Nodes**: Python and TypeScript for custom logic
-- **Configuration-Based Nodes**: HTTP, File, Condition, Database, and LLM for common operations
+- **Configuration-Based Nodes**: HTTP, File, Markdown Viewer, Condition, Database, and LLM for common operations
 - **Control Flow Nodes**: For Each Loop for iteration
 - **Custom Nodes**: Reusable node templates for sharing